- Table of Content

 Furthermore, market trends and dynamics that impact these purchases must also be brought to the supplier negotiation table.

-Ignite's comprehensive spend analysis does the perfect job of setting the stage for an effective sourcing event by revealing those unique capabilities of your organization that are critical to revenue and offering a competitive advantage.
-Besides giving you full visibility about your company's needs, our thorough spend analysis lets you assess your total buying power and the extent to which you can leverage that power for meaningful negotiations.
+For setting the stage for an effective sourcing event, you need to reveal those unique capabilities of your organization that are critical to revenue and offering a competitive advantage.
+Besides having full visibility about your company's needs, a thorough spend analysis lets you assess your total buying power and the extent to which you can leverage that power for meaningful negotiations.

-After this preliminary step comes the task of setting the actual sourcing event.
-The Ignite strategic sourcing process takes into perspective the entire procurement value chain and follows the following step-by-step approach:
+After this invaluable preliminary step comes the task of setting the actual sourcing event.
+Keeping the entire procurement value chain into perspective, you can follow the following step-by-step approach:

 - Create sourcing event with all the required information

 - Invite suppliers - both new as well as the ones you have used before - to the bidding process.
-To ease the first step in the sourcing process with the power of technology, Ignite’s advanced AI-algorithms recommends you on which suppliers to choose based on your needs and how various suppliers match against them.
+To ease the first step, choose suppliers based on your needs and how they match against other suppliers.

-- After receiving an invitation to participate in a sourcing event on Ignite portal, bidders must confirm their interest on a stipulated time frame set by you.
+- After receiving an invitation to participate in a sourcing event by you, set a stipulated time-frame for bidders to confirm their interest.

-- Bidders get a single page view of all the information required for the RFx.
+- Give bidders get a single page view of all the information required for the RFx.
 Sellers find this an easy and cost-free way to respond to your requirements.

-- Ignite lets you get a complete overview of the bids received and compare them side-by-side.
+- Have a complete overview of the bids received and compare them side-by-side.
 Thus, making it simple for you to pinpoint the best offers, save time, and follow fact-based decisions.

-- With the list of winners at hand, you can easily and automagically create and award contracts through Ignite.
-Many organizations face the challenge of contract inaccessibility; quite often, contracts remain in the email inbox of negotiators, and no one else in the organization gets to know about it or how to use it. by feeding contracts to Ignite's contract management feature you can not just solve the contract accessibility issue but connect contract metadata to spend data and enable tracking of contracts, including the alerts feature.
+- With the list of winners at hand, you can select your winners and award contracts.
+Many organizations face the challenge of contract inaccessibility; quite often, contracts remain in the email inbox of negotiators, and no one else in the organization gets to know about it or how to use it.
+This complexity can be overcome by feeding contracts to Ignite's contract management feature you can not just solve the contract accessibility issue but connect contract metadata to spend data and enable tracking of contracts, including the alerts feature.